salliemckee/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Allows setting up middleware to respond to HTTP requests, defines a routing table which is used to perform different actions based on HTTP Method and URL, and dynamically renders HTML pages based on passing arguments to templates.

 1. Understand and explain the use of Middleware.
+   Middleware functions are functions that have access to the request object, the response object, and the next middleware function in the application's request-response cycle.
+They're used to modify the req and res objects for tasks like parsing request bodies and adding response headers, among other things.

 1. The basic principles of the REST architectural style.
+   The six basic principles are client-server architecture, stateless architecture, cacheable, layered system, uniform interfaces, and code on demand.

 1. Understand and explain the use of Express Routers.
+   The Express router is a function that is used to create a new router object that handles requests.

 1. Describe tooling used to manually test the correctness of an API.
+   API testing is software testing that analyzes an API to verify it fulfulls its expected functionality, security, performance, and reliability.
+Examples of these would be Postman or HTTPie.